SHasan96/collatz-conjecture-project/README.md

 Some code snippets were used from rossettacode.org, particularly the function to determine if a number is happy.
 Some code ideas were taken from stackoverflow, etc, and changed to fit the program.
 Code used directly or indirectly from sources were commented with a "Reference:" header.
+A lot of code from the Happy Number project was reused directly or with modifications.